Groucho Marx: Personal life

 During the early 1950s, Marx described his perfect woman: "Someone who looks like Marilyn Monroe and talks like George S. Kaufman."

 Marx was denied membership in an informal symphonietta of friends (including Harpo) organized by Ben Hecht, because he could play only the mandolin.
 When the group began its first rehearsal at Hecht's home, Marx rushed in and demanded silence from the "lousy amateurs".
-The musicians discovered him conducting the Los Angeles Symphony Orchestra in a performance of the overture to Tannhäuser in Hecht's living room.
-Marx was allowed to join the symphonietta.
+The musicians later discovered him conducting the Los Angeles Symphony Orchestra in a performance of the overture to Tannhäuser in Hecht's living room, and Marx was allowed to join the symphonietta.

 Later in life, Marx would sometimes note to talk show hosts, not entirely jokingly, that he was unable to actually insult anyone, because the target of his comment would assume that it was a Groucho-esque joke, and would laugh.

-Despite his lack of formal education, he wrote many books, including his autobiography, Groucho and Me, (1959) and Memoirs of a Mangy Lover (1963).
-He was a friend of such literary figures as Booth Tarkington, T. S. Eliot, and Carl Sandburg.
+Marx once said he would prefer to be remembered as a writer.
+Despite his little formal education, he authored several books, including his autobiography, Groucho and Me, (1959) and Memoirs of a Mangy Lover (1963).
+He also co-authored the screenplay for the 1937 film The King and the Chorus Girl, in which he did not appear as an actor; this is Marx's only official writing credit for film or television.

+Marx was acquainted with several prominent literary figures including Booth Tarkington, T. S. Eliot, and Carl Sandburg.
 Much of his personal correspondence with those and other figures is featured in the book The Groucho Letters (1967) with an introduction and commentary on the letters written by Marx, who donated his letters to the Library of Congress.
 His daughter Miriam published a collection of his letters to her in 1992 titled Love, Groucho.